 This grant effort, begun in 1993, has resulted in a linkage between the West Virginia Department of Health and Human Resources and the Program to train students for employment in child welfare and provide a coordinated staff development and training program to non-social work trained staff at DHHR in the 15 county eastern region and State.
-Over the last 15 years, this grant has provided over $1,450,726 of outside funding to the Social Work Program and has prepared over 40 BSW graduates for child welfare practice.
+Over the last 20 years, this grant has provided over 2.2 million dollars of outside funding to the Social Work Program and has prepared over 40 BSW graduates for child welfare practice.

-The Social Work Program has been granted an additional $42,132 by the West Virginia Dept. of Health and Human Resources to provide in-service training for current foster parents.
-Between February and June 2008, the goal is to provide additional skills to 517 current foster parents at five locations in the 15 county region of eastern West Virginia.
-These trainings will focus on "Building Effective Communication Skills" and "Using Discipline to Protect, Nurture, and Meet Developmental Needs" and is designed to enhance the skills of the fostering parents.
+The Social Work Program has been granted an additional funding by the West Virginia Dept. of Health and Human Resources to provide in-service training for current foster parents.
+The goal is to provide additional skills to current foster parents at numerous locations in the 15 county region of eastern West Virginia.
+These trainings focus on “Building Effective Communication Skills” and “Using Discipline to Protect, Nurture, and Meet Developmental Needs” and is designed to enhance the skills of the fostering parents.